dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/namespaced-actors.md

 description: "Learn about namespaced actors"
 ---

-Namespaced actors use the multi-tenant Placement service.
-With this service, in a scenario where each tenant has its own namespace, sidecars belonging to a tenant named "Tenant A" won't receive placement information for "Tenant B".

 Namespacing in Dapr provides isolation, and thus multi-tenancy.
 With namespacing, the same actor type can be deployed into different namespaces.
 Instances of actors can call across these namespaces.

 {{% alert title="Note" color="primary" %}}
-Note that the namespace is not part of the actor name (that is an actor id), namespace is used for the isolation of the deployed actor services.
+Each namespaced actor deployment must use its own separate state store, especially if the same actor type is used across namespaces.
+In other words, no namespace information is written as part of the actor record, and hence separate state stores are required for each namespace.
+See [Configuring actor state stores for namespacing]({{< ref "#configuring-actor-state-stores-for-namespacing" >}}) section for examples.
 {{% /alert %}}

 ## Creating and configuring namespaces